brownphotographic/Flickr2Any-Tool/README.md

         - Logging verbosity:
             Add this flag to make the console output just show status bar while running.
 The log files will show the errors:
             --quiet

+        - Zip file preprocessing:
+          Got a huge library?
+Can't figure out where to put the files from the downloaded zip files?
+Add this flag:

+          Create a folder called 'source' and move all of the zips you downloaded to that folder.
+Don't unzip them, just move them.
+          When the script runs with the following settings, all of the photos, videos and metadata will be automatically extracted into the appropriate folder.

+          Suggest that next time you run the script, you leave the following flags out of your command line instruction as the deletion of the images in the folders and zip file processing takes a long time.

+          --zip-preprocessing
+          then add after it the following flag and location to the folder with the zip files:
+          --source-dir "./source"

 6. **Import to your tool of choice**